diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

+For this code, I created a struct to receive the data of the players.
+From there, I run a loop that combines the first array of first and last names and store that in a hash set.
+This takes O(N).
+With that saved, I then run another loop that looks at the second array.
+This takes O(M).
+If their name is found in that set that I put into the hash set, then I add it to the result.
+With that, I was able to get a time complexity of O(N+M).

 ```
-#include <iostream>
 #include <vector>
 #include <string>
 #include <unordered_set>

-// For this code, I created a struct to receive the data of the players.
-// From there, I run a loop that combines the first array of first and last names and store that in a hash set.
-This takes O(N).
-// With that saved, I then run another loop that looks at the second array.
-This takes O(M)
-// If their name is found in that set that I put into the hash set, then I add it to the result.
-// With that, I was able to get a time complexity of O(N+M).

 struct Playerinfo {